 Tariffs

-The tariffs below are denominated in US dollars and are for the calendar years specified.
-The increases for each calendar year do not correspond to the September to September tariff adjustments also set forth below.
-In addition, the tariffs are set in Reais in September but translated into US dollar at the average exchange rate for the year.
+The tariffs below are denominated in US Dollars and are for the calendar years specified.
+The increases for each calendar year do not correspond to the September to September tariff adjustments shown in the projections further below.
+In addition, the tariffs are set in Real in September but translated into US Dollar at the average exchange rate for the year.
 Potential purchasers are advised of the impact generated by these timing differences.
-In the assumptions chart provided in the projections, Enron has estimated the calculation of the rate of increase of tariffs on a calendar year basis in Reais and US dollars.
+In the assumptions chart provided in the projections, Enron has estimated the the rate of increase of tariffs on a calendar year basis versus a September to September basis and Real versus US Dollars.